 - Note making

 It is important to make notes while preparing for the UPSC exam, particularly for a subject like sociology where there are many theories, models, concepts and thinkers.
-You must make flowcharts, tables and figures that help in revision.
+You must create flowcharts, tables and figures that help in revision.
 For example, Merton’s Theory of Deviance can be expressed as:

-Books for sociology optional
+Books for Sociology Optional

 - Sociology Themes and Perspectives – Michael Haralambos, Martin Holborn